oraclechinaappdev/CloudNative_Mobile/Integrations/short/303-IntegrationsLab.md

 13. The **Build Mappings** dialog window is shown.
 The mapping has been imported and done with the following mapping:
 `<xsl:value-of select = 'concat("Offer ID: ", /nssrcmpr:execute/nsmpr0:request-wrapper/nsmpr0:offerid, " of acceptance ", /nssrcmpr:execute/nsmpr0:request-wrapper/nsmpr0:accepted)`
 What does it mean?
-This mapping will take the `offerid` and `accepted` fields from request payload, alter and concatenate string into a sample string like `Offer ID: 10001 of acceptance true`
+This mapping will take the `offerid` and `accepted` fields from request payload, alter and concatenate strings into a sample string like `Offer ID: 10001 of acceptance true`
 Once review is done, click `Close` button at the bottom right corner.

 ![](images/303/06.integration.map2.png)